-Upon completion of this course, students will be able to explain the use of cements and filling materials in restorative procedures, and describe the steps in cavity preparation.
-Students will also be able to explain the uses of dental dams, and their advantages and contraindications.
+This course focuses on the basics of general dentistry including pharmacology, instrument transfer, anesthesia, and pain control.
+Emphasis will be placed on the use of cements and filling materials in restorative procedures, the steps for cavity preparation, patient pre-op and post-op instructions.
+Upon completion, students will be able to identify dental instruments, and identify and attach hand pieces.
+Students will also be able to explain the use of dental dams and their advantages and contraindications.

-DENTAL RADIOLOGY UNIT 1 DEN:009
+DENTAL RADIOLOGY DEN:109